Ramya-P4/SQL-Query-Log/README.md

 **INDENTITY** - typical for the primary key to create an auto-incrementing numeric column in database systems like  MS SQL.

 # DELETE
-Removes rows from a table
+deletes existing records from the table in the database.<br/>
+It can delete one or more rows from the table depending on the condition given with the WHERE clause. <br/>

 Syntax:<br/>
 DELETE FROM table<br/>